Wetland & Stream FAQs

 Diffuse/dispersed flow refers to overland water flow that is spread out over the landscape, rather than concentrated in a defined channel or pipe.

 Yes, there are many different programs.
 Stormwater programs include: Phase I and Phase II NPDES, Session Law 2006-246, Water Supply Watershed, Coastal Stormwater, High Quality Waters, Outstanding Resource Waters, Universal Stormwater Management and Goose Creek Watershed.
 There are also programs regulated under the Non-discharge (2T) rules with setbacks, including sewer extensions, irrigation systems and recycle systems.
 The Division of Land Resources implements a buffer on Trout waters.
-(Click here for a Trout Buffer factsheet and here for a Trout Buffer FAQ brochure).
+(For more information see the Trout Buffer factsheet and the Trout Buffer FAQ brochure).

 In the Neuse River Basin, Tar-Pamlico River Basin and the Goose Creek Watershed the buffer applies to: intermittent streams, perennial streams, lakes, ponds, estuaries and modified natural streams that are depicted on the most recent printed version of the soil survey map prepared by the Natural Resources Conservation Service OR the 1:24,000 scale quadrangle topographic map prepared by the U.S. Geologic Survey.